-The Clinical Psychology Training Consortium offers advanced training at the postdoctoral level for qualified individuals.
-The primary purpose of the fellowship is to provide a training program that assures the development of proficiency in a specific area of clinical psychology, with emphasis on clinical research and clinical service.
-Two years of postdoctoral training is considered optimal but a one-year commitment is available for some of the fellowship positions.
-In order to graduate from the program as a postdoctoral fellow and receive a certificate of completion, the fellow must complete at least twelve months in the fellowship with a Ph.D.
+The Postdoctoral Fellowship Training Program (PFTP) offers advanced training at the postdoctoral level for qualified individuals.
+The primary purpose of the PFTP is to provide training that assures the development of proficiency in a specific area of clinical psychology, with emphasis on clinical research and clinical service.
+It is the philosophy of the PFTP that all postdoctoral fellows in clinical psychology should have both clinical and research exposure during their training.

-Specific training objectives are formulated at the beginning of the fellowship with supervisors.
+Specific Individualized Training Activities are formulated at the beginning of the fellowship with supervisor(s).
 Evaluation is based on a competency-based format which emphasizes acquisition of special clinical skills and/or research abilities.
-Training objectives are achieved through an apprenticeship model where the fellow works closely with a faculty member in the provision of clinical services and/or in conducting research.
-The faculty member serves as primary supervisor and role model, and the close supervisory relationship permits the fellow to develop clinical and/or research skills as well as role identity.
+Training objectives are achieved through an apprenticeship model where the postdoctoral fellow works closely with a faculty member in the provision of clinical services and/or in conducting research.
+The faculty member serves as primary supervisor and role model, and the close supervisory relationship permits the postdoctoral fellow to develop clinical and/or research skills as well as role identity.

 The amount of individual and group supervision varies across fellowships.
 The minimum amount of individual supervision is two hours per week.